Summer-time Clients

 You cannot expose a fresh tattoo to sun OR any body of water while it’s healing.

-You CANNOT apply sunscreen to a fresh tattoo, so coverings are crucial the first week and still essential for weeks 2 and 3.
+You CANNOT apply sunscreen to a fresh tattoo, so coverings are crucial the first week and still essential for week 2.

 However, you can probably get by with just sunscreen after the first 14 days.
 Keep sunscreen on through week 4 if you are going to be getting lots of UV rays.